 The following is probably the most detailed video of a hive inspection that I’ve posted since the dawn of Mud Songs.
-For everyone who couldn’t attend the informal beekeeping workshop I was ready put on today, this video shows what you missed (or would have missed if I’d gone ahead with the workshop).
-It’s a 24-minute video, longer than my usual videos, because I left in the all the parts with me yammering on about what I’m doing — exactly the kind of yammering I’d do if I was giving a workshop.
+For everyone who couldn’t attend the informal beekeeping workshop I had planned to put on today, this video shows what you missed (or would have missed if I’d gone ahead with the workshop).
+It’s a 24-minute video, which is longer than my usual videos because I left in the all the parts with me yammering on about what I’m doing — exactly the kind of yammering I’d do if I was giving a workshop.

 I’m still aiming for next weekend or the weekend after that to put on the workshop, but even then, it probably won’t be as good as what I found in this hive today.
 It was a thorough examination and I made sure to record all the best bits for the video.
 In the video I show and talk about:

 One thing I don’t mention in the video is feeding.
 I have more than enough frames of honey to feed my bees, so I have no need to feed.
 That’s not always the case.